 Can Light Therapy Help You Sleep?

-Using light to help sleep is often referred to as light therapy.
-If you’re struggling to get some shuteye or you’re currently battling insomnia, this therapy can help you regain the sleep you so desperately need.
+Using light to aid your slumber is often referred to as light therapy.
+If you’re struggling to get some shuteye, this therapy can help you regain the snooze you so desperately need.

 This guide will break down everything you need to know about light therapy for sleep.
-Including what it is, how it works, and what you can expect.
+Let’s dive into what it is, how it works, and what you can expect.

-When a circadian rhythm is working correctly, you’ll naturally start to fall asleep closer to bedtime and naturally wake up in the morning.
+When a circadian rhythm is working correctly, you’ll naturally start to feel sleepier once the sun goes down, and then awake during sunrise.
 If this rhythm is disrupted or skewed, you may find yourself sleeping during the day or staying up too late.

 By exposing yourself to a lightbox during the day, you can start to reset your circadian rhythms.
 This is because the box mimics sunlight, helping to tell your body it’s time to wake up.
-This light can tap into the chemicals in your brain, such as melatonin and serotonin.
+This light is part of the production process of chemicals in your brain, such as melatonin and serotonin.
 In fact, there is evidence to suggest light is one of the strongest cues for circadian rhythms.

 In warm climates, half an hour of outdoor daylight exposure each morning would constitute an inexpensive, convenient first-line treatment.
 When outdoor exposure is impractical, one of the available modalities for indoor light therapy can be prescribed.

 Before you go ahead and invest in a lightbox for sleep, it’s important to first speak with your doctor about any sleep issues you’re having.
 They’ll give you more options and tailor your treatment to your specific problem and situation.

 However, if you’ve been told your issue is circadian-related and advised to get light glasses from your GP, then it’s good to understand what you should look for.